 SCHOOL SCHOOL OF FINE ARTS

 ACADEMIC UNIT DEPARTMENT OF FINE ARTS AND OF THE SCIENCES OF

 ART

 LEVEL OF STUDIES UNDERGRA DUATE

-COURSE CODE ТҮП 505 SEMESTER 5
+COURSE CODE ТΥΠ 505 SEMESTER 5

 COURSE TITLE HISTORY OF ART 5

-if credits are awarded for separate con lectures, laboratory exercises, etc. If the cr of the course, give the weekly teaching components of the course, e.g. credits are awarded for the whole CREDITS
+if credits are awarded for separate con lectures, laboratory exercises, etc. If the cr of the course, give the weekly teaching nponents of the edits are award course, e.g. ed for the whole WEEKLY TEACHING HOURS CREDITS

 3 2

+A11 : : : : : : : : : : : : : : : : : :

 Add rows if necessary.
-The organisation of methods used are described in detail at (d) ne teaching
+The organisation of methods used are described in detail at (d) ne teacning

-COURSE TYPE GENERAL BACKGROUND
+COURSE TYPE

-general background, CENTER E DI CONGRESIONE
+general background,

 special background, specialised general knowledge, skills development

 PREREQUISITE COURSES: NONE

-NONE

 LANGUAGE OF INSTRUCTION and GREEK

 EXAMINATIONS:

 IS THE COURSE OFFERED TO YES.
 TUTORIALS IN EGNILISH ARE OFFERED.

 ERASMUS STUDENTS

 COURSE WEBSITE (URL) http://arts.uoi.gr/DEP_ADAMOPOULOU/course3-

 them.htm